Axelrod-Python/Axelrod/docs/tutorials/implement_new_games/index.rst

 interpret the game in the following way:

 1. On the first turn, choose rock (option 1, cooperate)
-2. If the opponent's last move is the Python object :code:`axl.Action.D` (which it may never be unless the opponent also thinks it's playing IPD!), then choose paper (option 2, defection)
+2. If the opponent's last move is action 2, then choose paper (action 2, defect)

-and so as we see, :code:`Tit-For-Tat` would simply play Rock every turn, unless it were playing against another Prisoners' Dilemma strategy (then it plays rock unless the opponent last played paper, in which case it plays paper).
 In particular, it would never play scissors - it does not know that Scissors is something it can even do.
 This is not a bug, or an issue with the strategy itself; simply that :code:`Tit-For-Tat` *thinks* it is playing the Iterated Prisoners' Dilemma and its :code:`Action` set, regardless of what the actual game is.